Fracture (2007 film): Plot

-Realizing that Crawford's plan is to dispose of the only eyewitness to the crime, Beachum obtains a court order to keep Jennifer on life support.
-He arrives at the hospital, but is unable to prevent staff turning off the machines.
+Realizing that Crawford plans to dispose of the only eyewitness to the crime, Beachum obtains a court order to keep Jennifer on life support but is unable to prevent the hospital staff from turning off the machines.

 A mix-up of cell phones causes Beachum to realize that Nunally and Crawford both used the same type of gun, a .45 caliber Glock 21.
-He figures out that before the crime Crawford must have switched his and Nunally's guns in the hotel room where Jennifer and Nunally secretly met.
-Crawford had shot his wife with Nunally's gun, then reloaded it.

-The detective had arrived on the scene carrying Crawford's gun, and both had put down their weapons as a preliminary move in negotiations.
-When Nunally had recognized Jennifer, rushing over to her, Crawford had switched the guns again, retrieving his own, unused, weapon.
-When Crawford had reappeared brandishing his gun, Nunally tackled and assaulted him, before Crawford's arrest.
+Before the crime, Crawford switched his and Nunally's guns in the hotel room where Jennifer and Nunally secretly met.
+Crawford shot his wife with Nunally's gun, then reloaded it.
+When the detective arrived on the scene, carrying Crawford's gun, both put down their weapons as a preliminary move in negotiations.
+When Nunally rushed over to Jennifer, Crawford switched the guns again.
 Nunally had then unwittingly holstered the murder weapon, allowing the unused gun to be taken as evidence.

 Beachum confronts Crawford with his deductions.
 With Jennifer now dead, the bullet lodged in her head can now be retrieved and matched with Nunally's gun.
-Crawford confesses, confident he is protected by the principle of double jeopardy.

-However, Beachum informs him that by allowing his wife to die, Crawford can now be prosecuted for murder, having previously been tried merely for attempted murder.
-Since he had taken Jennifer off life support, new charges can be filed against Crawford and a new trial can be held.
-Crawford is arrested by waiting police.

-The film ends with a new trial about to begin, with Beachum prosecuting and Crawford surrounded by a team of highly paid defense attorneys.
+Crawford brazenly confesses, confident he is protected by the double jeopardy principle.
+However, Beachum informs Crawford that he will be tried for taking Jennifer off life support, which constitutes murder because of its malice aforethought.
+The waiting police arrest Crawford.
+The film ends with a new trial about to begin, Beachum prosecuting, and Crawford surrounded by a team of defense attorneys.

+Production

+In February 1999, it was reported Castle Rock Entertainment Pitch from Daniel Pyne about a cat and mouse game between a hapless District Attorney and a man who thinks that he has committed the perfect crime with Pyne also set to direct.
+In November 2005, it was reported New Line Cinema had picked up the film from Castle Rock under the title Fracture with Anthony Hopkins and Ryan Gosling set to star, and Gregory Hoblit set to direct with Glenn Gers having performed a rewrite.